Higher and foundation tiers

 the detector.
 Chadwick's measurements and calculations enable him to realise that this

-unknown radiation were in fact neutrons.
+unknown radiation was in fact neutrons.